-Our results carry some natural policy implications.
-They suggest that there are too few women working outside of the home because the labor market is in an equilibrium where social norms are misperceived-pluralistic ignorance-and that a low-cost intervention correcting perceptions will lead to more women choosing jobs outside the home.
-To test this directly, we implemented an additional experiment in a natural labor market setting, in partnership with a large Saudi survey company.
+large Saudi survey company.
 The company embedded an experiment in their efforts to recruit enumerators for a one-day surveyor job.
-Using a sample of around 300 females that had previously indicated interest in working as a surveyor making calls from home, the company offered them the choice between that version of the job and a different version of the same job, interviewing respondents outside the home, face-to-face, in malls, for a 20 percent higher wage (with transportation costs additionally covered by the company).
-Before making the decision of what version of the job to take, the survey firm informed a random set of these job-seekers of the findings from our national survey: "In a recent survey of a national sample of about 1,500 married Saudi men aged 18-35, 82 percent agreed with the statement, "In my opinion, women should be allowed to work outside the home."
+Using a sample of around 300 females that had previously indicated interest in working as a surveyor making calls from home, the company offered them the choice between that version of the job and a different version of the same job, interviewing respondents outside the home, face to face, in malls, for a 20% higher wage (with transportation costs additionally covered by the company).
+Before making the decision of what version of the job to take, the survey firm informed a random set of these job-seekers of the findings from our national survey: "In a recent survey of a national sample of about 1,500 married Saudi men aged 18-35, 82% agreed with the statement 'In my opinion, women should be allowed to work outside the home'.
 This means that the vast majority of young married Saudi men support women working outside of the home."
 We are thus able to embed a natural field experiment into an actual hiring process.
-Moreover, we hold fixed many characteristics of the job (the employer, the nature of the task broadly, including the survey they have to conduct), while only varying whether the job is to be performed at home or outside the home.
+Moreover, we hold fixed many characteristics of the job (the employer, the nature of the task broadly-including the survey they have to conduct), while only varying whether the job is to be performed at home or outside the home.

 The evidence shows that a simple intervention in a natural setting like this can affect labor supply decisions.
-Information significantly increase the likelihood that job-seekers choose the outside the home option, by 15 percentage points, which is an 85 percent increase from the baseline likelihood of 18 percent in the control group.
-Using administrative data from the survey company, the likelihood of showing up to perform the job outside the home increased by 11 percentage points, a 74 percent increase from the 15 percent likelihood in the control group.
+Information significantly increase the likelihood that job-seekers choose the outside the home option, by 15 percentage points, which is a 85% increase from the baseline likelihood of 18% in the control group.
+Using administrative data from the survey company, the likelihood of showing up to perform the job outside the home increase by 11 percentage points, a 74% increase from the 15% likelihood in the control group.
 Both effects are statistically significant.
 Note that, as in most hiring contexts, here the firm interacts directly with the potential employee, not their spouse.
 The female employee may of course relay information to her spouse, especially if the information is aligned with her preferences, but that is beyond the control of the firm.
 By communicating directly with the women (as opposed to men, as in our first experiment), this additional experiment thus provides a "proof of concept" on how our conceptual contribution can be easily actionable in terms of policy to fix labor market distortions arising from misperceived norms.
 Indeed, by increasing the share of women willing to work outside the home, this type of intervention could expand the set of jobs available to women.